 - i.
 Repayment of Rupee Term Loan ('RTL') of ₹ 3,600 Crore in 40 structured quarterly instalments commencing from September, 2020 to June 2031 at the rate of interest of 9.00% per annum, - ii.
 Repayment of Rupee Term Loan under project specific facility of ₹ 261 Crore on or before December 31, 2020, - iii.
-Continuation of existing non-fund based working capital facilities of ₹ 1,300 Crore. - Part B Existing facilities to the extent of ₹ 4,100 Crore is converted in to 410,000, 0.01% Secured Optionally Convertible Debentures ('OCD') of face value of ₹ 100,000 each of SEL issued to the Lenders. - Part C Existing facilities to the extent of ₹ 4,453.01 Crore is converted in to 445,301, 0.0001% Unsecured Compulsorily Convertible Preference Shares ('CCPS') of face value of ₹ 100,000 each of the Company issued to the Lenders and 99,71,76,872 equity shares of face value of ₹ 2 each of SEL for an aggregated consideration of ₹ 1 per Lender. - Issuance of 498,588,439 warrants of SEL to the Lenders as a security towards achieving upgrade of the account within a period of 18 months from the implementation date. - Restructuring of foreign currency convertible bonds ('Bonds') with bondholders i.e. roll over / conversion into equity shares of SEL. - Waiver of existing defaults, events of defaults and penal interest and charges and waiver of right to recompense in accordance with Master Restructuring Agreement (MRA) dated March 28, 2013 till effective date. - Equity infusion of ₹ 342.16 Crore and issue of compulsory convertible debentures of ₹ 49.98 Crore by promoters and investors in SEL. - d.
-Loans from related parties comprise of Inter Corporate Deposit from the holding company SEL, which carry interest @11% p.a. which is used for business operations.
+Continuation of existing non-fund based working capital facilities of ₹ 1,300 Crore.

+Part B - Existing facilities to the extent of ₹ 4,100 Crore is converted in to 410,000, 0.01% Secured Optionally Convertible Debentures ('OCD') of face value of ₹ 100,000 each of SEL issued to the Lenders.

+Part C - Existing facilities to the extent of ₹ 4,453.01 Crore is converted in to 4,45,301, 0.0001% Unsecured Compulsorily Convertible Preference Shares ('CCPS') of face value of ₹ 100,000 each of Suzlon Global Services Limited (a subsidiary of SEL) to the Lenders and 99,71,76,872 equity shares of face value of ₹ 2 each of SEL for an aggregated consideration of ₹ 1 per Lender.

+- Issuance of 49,85,88,439 warrants of SEL to the Lenders as a security towards achieving upgrade of the account within a period of 18 months from the implementation date. - Restructuring of foreign currency convertible bonds ('Bonds') with bondholders i.e. roll over / conversion into equity shares of SEL.

+- Waiver of existing defaults, events of defaults and penal interest and charges and waiver of right to recompense in accordance with Master Restructuring Agreement (MRA) dated March 28, 2013 till effective date. - Equity infusion of ₹ 342.16 Crore and issue of compulsory convertible debentures of ₹ 49.98 Crore by promoters and investors in SEL. - d.
+Loans from related parties comprise of Inter Corporate Deposit from the holding Company SEL, which carries interest @11% p.a. and used for business operations.
+As per the terms of the agreement between the Company and lender (SEL), the lender consents that it will not raise any demand on the Borrower to make any prepayment of the loan provided under the agreement during the term up to March 31, 2022.